 3. After 30 seconds, plug the router/modem power adapter back in and turn on the power switch.

 Wait for at least a minute so that router can establish a connection with your ISP.
 If still, the Internet doesn’t work on any device, then it might be an ISP issue.

-How to identify if the Internet issue is from the ISP side?.
+How do identify if the Internet issue is from the ISP side?.

 Well, if you’re using a fiber connection, then by checking some modem LED indicators, you can easily find out.

 Ok, so if your Internet connection is working on other devices.
-But, the DNS error only appearing on your Windows PC/Laptop.
-Then, you have to make sure DNS client service is running in the background.
+But, the DNS error only appears on your Windows PC/Laptop.
+Then, you have to make sure the DNS client service is running in the background.

 What is DNS Client?

 It’s a local Windows Service, that caches Domain Name System Names and Registers your full Computer Name.
 If DNS Client service is stopped due to some reasons.
 Then, other services that depend on it will fail to start.
 So, make sure it’s running perfectly.

 1. Press Windows + R key, type services.msc, and press enter.

 2. Now, in-services, look for DNS Client service.